Homemade Artisan Sourdough Bread Recipe | The Woks of Life

 - After 35 minutes, remove the cover from your Dutch oven (set it on the stovetop since it is super-hot!), and bake for an additional 10 minutes.
 You can turn off the heat at this point and use the residual oven heat, or just leave the oven on 450°F/232°C the whole time.
 If you like a darker/harder crust, leave it in the oven for an additional 5 minutes.

 - Use oven mitts to transfer the Dutch oven to your stovetop.
 Lift the loaf out by the parchment paper, and transfer to a cooling rack.
-Cool until warm (not hot!) to the touch—about 20-30 minutes—and enjoy!
+Cool until warm (not hot!) to the touch—at least 20-30 minutes—and enjoy!

 Tips & Notes: